dropzone/dropzone/readme.md

 Starting with version 2.0.0 this library does no longer depend on jQuery (but it still works as a jQuery module).

-It is written as a [component](https://github.com/component/component) but there's a standalone version, and an [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module that's compatible with [RequireJS](http://requirejs.org) in the downloads folder.
+Dropzone is compatible with [component](https://github.com/component/component), there's a standalone version and an [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module that's compatible with [RequireJS](http://requirejs.org) in the downloads folder.